SA DAIRY CHAMPIONSHIPS RULES 2020

 6. RETAIL BRAND NAMES

-Manufacturers of retail/other brands should enter the product(s) under their company name, using the retailer’s name as the brand name.
+Manufacturers of retail/house brands should enter the product(s) under their company name, using the retailer’s name as the brand name.

 7. PRODUCT IDENTIFICATION

-Entrants are requested, where possible, to send products without product and company identification.
-Judging is done blind by a panel of five judges.
-Products and their outer containers must display the SA Dairy Championship identity labels supplied by Agri-Expo after entries have closed.
+Products and their outer containers must only display the SA Dairy Championship identity labels supplied by Agri-Expo after entries have closed.

 8. PRODUCT AVAILABILITY